The Contextual Guardrail

 "Paul opens with 'And you were dead...'
 The word 'And' connects this directly to what came before it in chapter 1.
 What does that connection tell us about how to read chapter 2?"

-(Listening cue: Paul just described the incomparable power of God that raised Christ from the dead — Eph 1:19–20.
-Now he shows why that power was necessary: his readers were spiritually dead.
+Paul just described the power of God that raised Christ from the dead (1:19–20).
+Now he shows why that power was necessary: readers were spiritually dead.
 The chapter 2 problem only makes sense in light of the chapter 1 power.
-Context changes everything.)

 "Paul says Christ tore down 'the dividing wall of hostility.'
 Was this a literal wall?
 What does understanding the historical context of Ephesus and the Jerusalem Temple reveal about what Paul meant?"

-(Listening cue: In the Jerusalem Temple, a literal stone wall — the soreg — separated the Court of the Gentiles from the inner courts.
-Inscriptions threatened death to any Gentile who crossed it.
+In the Jerusalem Temple, a literal stone wall separated the Court of the Gentiles.
 Paul's readers knew this wall.
-The Contextual Guardrail reveals that Paul is pointing to the deeper wall: the law of commandments and decrees that created separation between Jew and Gentile.
-Christ's death didn't just gesture at reconciliation — it demolished the structure that made separation possible.)
+Christ's death didn't just gesture at reconciliation; it demolished the structure that made separation possible.

-"Paul says Christ 'is our peace' — not that He brings peace, but that He IS peace.
-Given the context of a city full of warring religious systems and fractured ethnic identities, what does that claim mean to the specific people receiving this letter?"
+"Paul says Christ 'is our peace.'
+Given the context of a city full of warring religious systems and fractured ethnic identities (like the riot in Acts 19), what does that claim mean to the people receiving this letter?"

-(Listening cue: Ephesus was not a peaceful city.
-The riot in Acts 19 — in a 25,000-seat theater — was a fight over gods, identity, and economics.
-Peace in that city was a loaded concept.
-Paul is not offering a feeling.
-He is declaring a person.)
+Ephesus was not a peaceful city.
+The riot in Acts 19 was a fight over gods and identity.
+Paul is not offering a feeling; he is declaring a Person as the source of unity.

 Deep Questions (pick 1–2 — 10–12 min)